Dr David Gibson

 From July 2017 to June 2020, I worked on a three-year research project funded by the European Commission's Research Fund for Coal and Steel (RFCS) to investigate "Information Driven Incident Response" (Project name: INDIRES).
 The objective was to enable critical information to be gathered during a serious mining incident, without reliance on a mine's fixed power or communication network, to aid personnel rescue and mine safety.
 My main role was to investigate resilient forms of through-rock radio data communication using novel antenna structures and mesh networks.That project has now been written up.

-Because my funding came from the EU I am no longer funded for work at the university and I am now an Honorary Senior Research Fellow.
-I am still working on "outcomes" from the INDIRES project and, hopefully, I will be able to report further on this in due course.
+Because my funding came from the EU I am no longer funded for work at the university.
+I am now an Honorary Senior Research Fellow but that post is due to terminate on 1 July 2023.
+I am still working on "outcomes" from the INDIRES project and, hopefully, I will be able to report further on this in due course, but you might have to visit my personal website for that.

 I started working at the Camborne School of Mines in January 2016, and was involved in two previous RFCS projects at CSM: M-SMARTGRID (mine power engineering) and STAMS (monitoring of flooded shafts).
 See the Research tab for further information.